garfix/nli-go/doc/remarks.md

+## 2021-05-31

+The path syntax could also borrow from CSS specifiers: inbetween nodes need not be named explicitly.

+  path: a / b / c / d
+  ellipsis: a / d       // note: b and c are skipped

+## 2021-05-30

+The syntax I used up to now didn't really work.
+Now is the time to fix it.
+I need to

+- connect the entities
+- make sure the deeper senses are connected as well
+- choose the right place in the processing pipline

+Example sentences:

+    { rule: vp(P1) -> np(E1) 'can' too' [vbar(P1)], sense: ../vp/vbar(P1) np(P1) }
+    { rule: interrogative_clause(P1) -> 'why', sense: [root]/[prev]/comp(P1) }

+I thin I found it: the order of processing is still

+- parsing
+- ellipsis
+- relationizing

+In the parse phrase the ellipsis structs are skipped.
+In the ellipsis phase, this happens:

+- go through the tree
+- if you find an ellipsis struct:
+    - find the antecedent node
+    - copy the subtree of this node (both phrases and senses)
+    - update the variables
+    - append it to the tree

+Example sentences:

+    { rule: vp(P1) -> np(E1) 'can' too', ellipsis: ../vp/vbar(P1), sense: $vbar $np }
+    { rule: interrogative_clause(P1) -> 'why', ellipsis: [root]/[prev]/comp(P1), sense: $comp }

+In this form, ellipsis is clearly separated.
+This is clearer I think.
+And processing is easier.

+Note that this technique can possibly play a role in gapping / long distance relations too.
+I may come back to this later.

 ## 2021-05-29

 I am not going to implement all of this right now, but since I am at it, I may as well create a mini path-language: